-Katy Brown graduates in 2017 with an MA in Interpreting and Translating.
+Katy Brown graduated in 2017 with an MA in Interpreting and Translating.
 She gives us an insight into her life as an Interpreting student at Bath.

-Jihui Zhu, a postgraduate student of Translation with Business Interpreting, shares her internship experience at the International Maritime Organization.
+Jihui Zhu, a postgraduate student of Translation with Business Interpreting, shares her training experience with the International Maritime Organization.

 Our staff are internationally leading scholars, and are involved in a wide range of research activities.

 Read and watch regular analysis from our researchers on Brexit and the UK's process of leaving the European Union.

 Dr Wali Aslam from our Department of Politics, Languages & International Studies writes for Chinese media CGTN.